Barbados offers amazing beaches, great food, lots of shopping and plenty of culture.

-But if you want to experience authentic island life, it’s good to seeking out places where you can get to know the Barbadians – or Bajans as they’re also – going about their everyday lives.
+But if you want to experience authentic island life, it’s good to seeking out places where you can get to know the Barbadians – or Bajans as they’re also known – going about their everyday lives.

 Here are five of the best ways to hang out with the locals on holiday in Barbados.

 Buses are cheap and plentiful in Barbados.
 And at just $2 Bsd ($1 USD) per bus trip, much cheaper than taxis, which can prove costly once you’re going more than a few miles.

 There are three types of buses in Barbados.

 The first is the Government-run service.
 These are blue with a yellow stripe.
 You need the correct fare on these buses as they don’t give change.

 There’s also two types of public transport run by privately owned operators – yellow minibuses and “Zed-R” minivans.
 These buses have conductors, so give change.
 They also accept US Dollars as well as the local currency.